Mornington Peninsula Community Charitable Trust

 The Trust invites applications up to a maximum value of $5,000 from community organisations whose main function is to provide financial support, welfare and human care, in particular, to the disadvantaged in our community.
 Applicants must have Deductible Gift Recipient (DGR) as covered by Item 1 in the section 30-15 of the Income Tax Assessment Act 1997 and be endorsed as a Taxation Concession Charity (TCC).
 Only one application per organisation will be considered.

-- Notification of successful applicants and allocation of funds late April 2021.
+- Notification of successful applicants and allocation of funds October 2021.

 Grant categories have been established to meet local community needs, improve community connectivity and build community capacity.
 There are four grant categories as follows: